ZayDekX/UNET/docs/class-metadata.md

 - Unreal Engine requires lots of metadata to register any class.
 This metadata is a boilerplate code, which is very hard to maintain by hands, so it have to be generated on compile-time.
 - Exposed types can be detected by attributes, so all exposed .NET classes must have some specific attributes attached to them.
-Those attributes will be used to change generated metadata.
+Those attributes can be used to change generated metadata.

-## Wrapper instance lifetime

-Garbage Collector in .NET can destroy object when nothing is referencing that object.
-If reference to an instance of C# struct is passed to unmanaged code, GC won't know about that reference and can delete or move this object.

-According to [.NET GC Fundamentals](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#memory-release) static fields are application roots.
-It means that objects referenced by static field can't be collected, which leads to use of static object that will contain all instances of all wrappers by some unqiue ID.

-Wrapper can be instantiated only after UE object it belongs to.
-Also lifetime of wrapper is limited to lifetime of owning object.

-> **Warning**: do not reference wrappers from other objects!
-It can lead to unexpected behavior, in most cases to memory leaks, `AccessViolationException` and `NullReferenceException` or even silent data corruption which can be very hard to debug.

 ## Naming

-According to [Naming Conventions](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/CodingStandard/#namingconventions) of UE Coding Standard, in C++ code type names **are prefixed with** an additional **upper-case letter** to distinguish them from variable names:
+According to [UE Naming Conventions], in C++ code type names **are prefixed with** an additional **upper-case letter** to distinguish them from variable names:
 - U ─ Inherited from `UObject`
 - A ─ Inherited from `AActor`
 - S ─ Inherited from `SWidget`